suberra/funnel-contracts/README.md

 `getFunnelForToken(address _tokenAddress)` - Returns the funnel contract address for a given token address

+`isFunnel` - Returns true if the funnel contract is a funnel deployed by the factory.

 ### Funnel.sol - Funnel contract for ERC20 tokens